Jump to content

 Showing content with the highest reputation on 07/13/2021 in Posts

-Hi Gents.
+1. Hi Gents.
 Still chugging along in veg, I removed alot of growth tips in an an effort to try get the stems longer.
 This has worked to an extent as I have 8 main colas now, with 2 two in front being the ones that need to catchup to the rest.
 She gets fed twice a week, 0.7ec 6.4 Ph.
 Very green, the leaves are like leather, There are roots shooting out the bottom of the pot and I wasn't planning to repot, but think I should because my flower tent is only going to be available in a months time?
 I have a 40l fabric pot ready to go, she is in a 15 atm.
-Sent from my SM-A715F using Tapatalk5 points
+Sent from my SM-A715F using Tapatalk

 5 points

-Hmm, yes and no. I really feel it depends on what you are using, if one is using plain coco (with or without perlite) and using some good nutes such as GHE, simply PHing your feed correctly and following the feeding chart on the bottle gets you pretty much where you need to be without issues and consistency will be phenomenal.
+3. Hmm, yes and no. I really feel it depends on what you are using, if one is using plain coco (with or without perlite) and using some good nutes such as GHE, simply PHing your feed correctly and following the feeding chart on the bottle gets you pretty much where you need to be without issues and consistency will be phenomenal.
 Very simple and easy.
 Although if you try do your own thing and are not 100% sure about what you are doing, it can be dangerous and you can quickly run into issues - but the issues can generally be fixed quickly too.
 When using soil, there are soo many variables.
 Whatever the compost is being made of will change the composition of the nutes in the soil and slight tweaks to the quality of the amendments and other ingredients being added to the soil mix will change it.
 Consistency is not always there, the bigger soil brands are typically a bit better with their consistency ("cannabis soil").
 Then the differences between soil brands is huuuuge and will cause all sorts of issues if one purchases an inferior soil.
 However with a good soil, there is often more room for error as underfeeding can be supplemented by the nutes in the soil and they often add amendments to help buffer the soil (not perfect) and so forth.
 I think for me, the inconsistency and never quite knowing with soil is what leads me to go for coco, along with the quicker growth and coco being a cheaper medium (store bought soil vs store bought coco).
 If something is consistent, even if it is not perfect (not saying this is the case), you at least know and can work around it and plan for it.
 Inconsistencies introduce a whole new ball game into play and the it becomes are bigger challenge and are often a lot more difficult to pin point and remedy.
 So I guess to sum it up.
 There are pros and cons to both.
 Coco can offer better consistency than soil, can be super easy to grow in although when experimenting or not following what works you can run into issues quickly.
 I like to think of Coco as a blank canvas.
 Soil on the other hand, consistency can be pretty good too and offers a buffer of sorts but if shit hits the fan, it can often be more difficult to pin point the cause of the issue and remedy it.
 Perhaps more of a bicycle with training wheels, when the wheels fall off it can be a bit chaotic.
 Ultimately, you need to know what you are doing and what you are working with.
-Experience will ensure one can pick up on issues quickly as well as pin point them and remedy them.4 points
+Experience will ensure one can pick up on issues quickly as well as pin point them and remedy them.

 3 points

-Main issue I have if clones taken at harvest is keeping the plants alive long enough to reveg , they will naturally die before reveg happens .
+5. Main issue I have if clones taken at harvest is keeping the plants alive long enough to reveg , they will naturally die before reveg happens .
 I am not saying it can't be done but it's a long process.
 That's why the lower underdeveloped buds are the ones left for reveg as they will be a few weeks behind I take my clones on day 14 of flower , no later and no earlier .
-Then by the time the room has finished flowering the clones have revegged and ready to go into the veg room and the veg room is ready to go into the flower room and the cycle continues3 points
+Then by the time the room has finished flowering the clones have revegged and ready to go into the veg room and the veg room is ready to go into the flower room and the cycle continues

 3 points